 The Importance of Mangroves

-Protection from storms, nurseries for wildlife and recreation are among the benefits.
+Florida mangroves provide protection from storms, nurseries for wildlife and recreation for people.

 Mangroves are important to people because they help stabilize Florida’s coastline ecosystem and prevent erosion.
 Mangroves also provide natural infrastructure and protection to nearby populated areas by preventing erosion and absorbing storm surge impacts during extreme weather events such as hurricanes.